austinjalexander/udacity_data_viz_final_project/README.md

 I wanted to use color to indicate quality scores and the _x_ and _y_ axes to show amounts of alcohol and volatile acidity.

-However, after receiving some feedback and reflecting, I decided to visualize each data point using a bubble chart.
+However, after receiving some feedback and reflecting, I decided to visualize each data point using a bubble chart, while still using color to indicate quality scores.

 ## Feedback
 My feedback was mostly positive.
-Humorously, as more time passed, the feedback continued to include more and more desired features, many of which I added (e.g., ).
+Humorously, as more time passed, the feedback continued to include more and more desired features, many of which I added (e.g., the ability to remove/add certain bubbles based on quality score).

+Here are some answers to the feedback questions that were provided by Udacity:

-What do you notice in the visualization?
+#### What do you notice in the visualization?

 What questions do you have about the data?
 What relationships do you notice?
 What do you think is the main takeaway from this visualization?